Get in here. You’re going to want to be nice and close for this one.

 The Miracle of Shame

-In real life, when you’re someone’s friend, you know thing about them.
+In real life, when you’re someone’s friend, you know things about them.
 And the things you know are different from what everyone else knows.

 Everyone else has seen only the good things about your friend.
 But, as their friend, you have seen everything.
 You are privy to the things your friend is ashamed of.
 You’ve been there for their bad moods.
 You’ve seen them fail.
 You know the things they are trying to keep from public knowledge.